 - Provide the URL, DOI¹, or another way to access the preprint.

 - Click the box to note your agreement to update the preprint with a link and the DOI of the article if it is accepted by and published in an ASHA journal.

 - Upon publication of your article, you’ll receive a link to it, which also includes the DOI.
 Simply add both to your preprint manuscript and you’re all set!

 Please note: Although we require that you update the preprint version with the link to the published article, you must not post the full text of the published article to the repository or other publicly accessible locations unless required to do so by your funding provider.
 The high-resolution PDF of the published article provided to authors upon completion of all production steps is for personal use only, as per the Author Rights section of the copyright agreement signed during manuscript submission.
 For more information on how you can and cannot use your article published with the ASHA Journals, see “Maximizing Your Impact.”

-Versions of the preprint that were altered as a result of peer review aren’t eligible for submission, nor are preprints that have been indexed in MEDLINE or PubMed.
-If you’re not sure if your preprint qualifies, please email firstname.lastname@example.org for assistance.
+Versions of the preprint that were altered as a result of peer review may not be deposited².
+Also, please note, preprints that have been indexed in MEDLINE or PubMed are not eligible for submission.
+If you’re not sure if your preprint qualifies, please email email@example.com for assistance.